Yioutpi/SimplerEnv-SOFAR/README.md

 **Notion:**

+You have to install GroundingDINO for the evaluation.

-You need modify the relative/absolute path in some files.
+You need modify the relative/absolute path in some files in SoFar.

 ## Citation